Position Title: OVW Advocate

 - Work to establish effective, positive, and ongoing relationships with community partners.

-- Must be able to navigate inside the office and in the community frequently.
+- Must be able to move inside the office and in the community frequently.

-- Must be able to consistently operate a computer and other office items such as a stapler, printer, and smartphone.
+- Must be able to constantly operate a computer, and other office items such as stapler, printer, smartphone, etc.

 - Must be able to frequently communicate with colleagues, community members, survivors, and others.

-- Must be able to consistently problem solve, organize, and prioritize.
+- Must be able to constantly problem solve, organize, and prioritize.